POM: Prescription only medicine

 • Known disorders of calcium metabolism or treatment with other medicinal products which increase serum calcium level.

-The risk of hypercalcaemia is minimal when the dosage recommendations are followed.
+The risk of hypercalcaemia is minimal when the dose recommendations are followed.

-In view of a possible effect on calcium metabolism, patients should be advised to use no more than the recommended dose and the addition of penetration-promoting substances (such as salicylic acid) to the ointment is not permitted.
+In view of a possible effect on calcium metabolism, the addition of penetration-promoting substances (such as salicylic acid) to the ointment is not permitted.
 Occlusion is undesirable for the same reason.

-During calcipotriol treatment physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
-Topical calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).
+During treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
+Calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).

-Calcipotriol Ointment 50micrograms/g contains propylene glycol (may cause skin irritations).
+Calcipotriol Ointment 50micrograms/g contains 10 mg propylene glycol per gram of ointment.

 The efficacy and long term safety of this ointment in children and adolescents has not been established.
 Therefore its use in this population cannot be recommended.